crosscompute/missions/20211023-2200 Analytics Automation Framework 0.9.0.md

 I think Option 1 is simpler.

+## Monday 20211129-1415 - 20211129-1430: 15 minutes

+I have a problem.
+If the imports are nested, then we will need to resolve paths and other things properly.
+Paths are simple as they are relative to the path of the configuration folder.
+But what about stylesheets?
+Should we include the base stylesheets?
+Is it possible to override a stylesheet?
+I am thinking yes.
+Then for that to work, we need to load the current automation's stylesheets, then include the base stylesheets.

+    BASE
+    DISPLAY.STYLES
+    IMPORTS
+        import 1
+        display.styles for 1
+        imports
+            import a
+            display.styles for a

+    display.styles for a
+    display.styles for 1
+    DISPLAY.STYLES

+    _ Option 1: Store nested imports (complex to navigate) Option 2: Store reference to parent
+    _ Option 3: Store absolute css uris resolved at load (redundant but fast)

+It seems like we can store a reference to the parent.

+    imports
+    _ includes

+## Monday 20211129-1545 - 20211129-1600: 15 minutes

+    + Prototype code to load automation definitions
+    + Skip an automation if it has no output
+    + Load automation definitions from imports
+    + Make it possible to serve multiple automations

 # Schedule

-    Prototype code to load automation definitions
-    Skip an automation if it has no output
-    Load automation definitions from imports
-    Make it possible to serve multiple automations

     Define MapPyDeckScreenGridView
     Define MarkdownView